cyberbotics/webots-doc/guide/using-ros.md

-[ROS](http://www.ros.org/) (Robot Operating System) is a framework for robot software development, providing operating system-like functionality on top of a heterogenous computer cluster.
+[ROS](http://www.ros.org/) (Robot Operating System) is a framework for robot software development, providing operating system-like functionality on top of a heterogeneous computer cluster.
 ROS was originally developed in 2007 by the Stanford Artificial Intelligence Laboratory.
 As of 2008, development continues primarily at [Willow Garage](http://www.willowgarage.com/).